-In the poem, the poet says that love is not a quintessence or pure and simple stuff which has sustaining and life-giving properties.
-Rather, it is a mixed stuff, a mixture of different elements, both spiritual and physical.
+In ‘Love’s Growth’, the poet says that love is not a quintessence or pure and simple stuff that has sustaining and life-giving properties.
+Rather, it is mixed stuff, a mixture of different elements, both spiritual and physical.
 That is why; it affects both the body and the soul; it causes both spiritual and physical suffering.
-It does cure not because it is quintessence, but on the homeopathic principle, of “like curing the like”.
+It does cure not because it is the quintessence, but on the homeopathic principle, of “like curing the like”.
 It cures all sorrow only by giving more of it.
 Love is neither infinite nor “pure stuff”, but has a mixed nature like grass which grows with spring.

 Love’s Growth Analysis

 I scarce believe my love to be so pure

 Because it doth endure

 Methinks I lied all winter, when I swore

 My love was infinite, if spring make’ it more.